Spok

-Inaldo Cavalcante de Albuquerque, better known as Spok, is a Brazilian sax player who is one of the main frevo composers in the state of Pernambuco.
-His big band, composed of 18 musicians is considered one of the most important frevo groups in the city of Recife.
+Inaldo Cavalcante de Albuquerque, better known as Spok or Maestro Spok, is a Brazilian sax player who is one of the main frevo composers in the state of Pernambuco.
+His big band, SpokFrevo Orquestra, composed of 18 musicians, is considered one of the most important frevo groups in the city of Recife.
 It has performed in many countries of the world, spreading the frevo rhythm.
 Spok has played with many other Brazilian artists, such as Raimundo Fagner, Alceu Valença, Antonio Nóbrega, Elba Ramalho, Geraldo Azevedo, Sivuca, Naná Vasconcelos and Rivotrill.
 Spok has been called the new frevo ambassador for his contributions to the development and spread of the frevo rhythm.

 Biography

 Inaldo Cavalcante de Albuquerque was born in Igarassu, Pernambuco, Brazil.
 However, he lived in Abreu e Lima for most of his childhood, and began his musical studies there in 1984.
 Two years later, in 1986, he moved to Recife, where he worked with the greatest conductors and composers of Pernambuco of the day, such as Maestro Ademir Araújo, Maestro Clóvis Pereira and Maestro Guedes Peixotos.

-In Recife, Spok studied in Centro Profissionalizante de Criatividade Musical do Recife, with the most eminent music teachers of the city, becoming one of the most important sax players in Recife.
+In Recife, Spok studied in Centro Profissional de Criatividade Musical do Recife, with the most eminent music teachers of the city, becoming one of the most important sax players in Recife.
 In 1996, he founded his big band, which is known as the SpokFrevo Orquestra.
 Over the course of his career, he has played with many well-known Brazilian musicians, such as Raimundo Fagner, Alceu Valença, Elba Ramalho and Antonio Nóbrega.

 Since 2007, Spok has organized the closing show for the Recife Carnival, an event which usually involves a large number of musicians.
 In 2009, for example, his orchestra had 170 musicians.
 Well-known artists, such as Lenine, Alceu Valença, Claudionor Germano, Lula Queiroga, Antonio Nóbrega, Moraes Moreira, Luis Melodia, Zé Renato and Leo Gandelman, also participated in his show.